pandaface0513/Songifer/Readme.txt

+## Instructions for Using Our Application
+   1. Adjust the record time (second) and the tempo modifier beforehand.
+   2. Click the “record” button to start recording
+   3. Speak freely into the microphone, vary the length for better results
+   4. When the predetermined time is passed, the resulted tone will be play
+   5. Let the tone play for the amount of time you wish to export, then click the “export” button.
+   6. A download link will appear for you to download the resulted tone as a .wav file.

 ## Technical Details
 # Step 1: Getting the Data
 * We have one type of input, which is from the user's microphone